You can measure Core Web Vitals within the Ezoic dashboard and Big Data Analytics.

 Here is the report for each core vital.
 You can select between the 3 main core vitals.

-By default this will have a date range of the last 7 days, the results shown here is the average for all users on that day.
+By default this will have a date range of the last 7 days, the results shown here are the average for all users on that day.

-After making any changes to the report filters you will need to run the report so that the data will update in accordance with the selected filters.
+After making any changes to the report filters you will need to click "Run Report" so that the data will update in accordance with the selected filters.

-Below the graph you can also see a table that includes all the pages on your site and you can sort this table to see the worst page for each core web vital by clicking on the vital you want to sort by and you will then see the table change in order of high to low for that specific core vital.
+Below the graph, you can also see a table that includes all the pages on your site.
+You can sort this table to see the worst page for each core web vital by clicking on the vital you want to sort by.
+You will then see the table change in the order of highest to lowest for that specific core vital.

 This is a great way to see the worst pages for the given date range you selected.

-As you can see the Big Data Analytics provides a much more detailed overview of your core vitals that is highly customizable.
+As you can see, Big Data Analytics provides a much more detailed overview of your core vitals that is highly customizable.